 " I'm Tarragon the dragon,I'd better make it clear,that nothing's safe when I'm about,things seem to disappear."

 Trivia footnote.
 He pre-dates The Clangers Soup Dragon (below,right) by a year.
-Coincidence ?
+Inspirational or pure coincidence ?

 Belladonna the Witch